Free Speech Union (New Zealand): Anti-gang legislation

-VUW free speech event
+Free speech events

 In late April 2024, Victoria University of Wellington's student magazine Salient sub-editor Henry Broadbent criticised Ayling's inclusion at a scheduled free speech event due to Ayling and the group's support for controversial anti-co-governance activist Julian Batchelor, and anti-transgender advocates Graham Linehan and Kellie-Jay Keen-Minshull ("Posie Parker").
 Broadbent claimed that the FSU was defending speech that fell under the United Nations' definition of hate speech.
 Salient met with VUW Provost/Acting Vice Chancellor Bryony James and Director of the Office of the Vice-Chancellor Reece Moores to express their concerns.
 Consequently, Victoria University postponed the debate to revise the format of the free speech event.
 In response, Ayling reiterated that the FSU "stood up for everyone's right to speak, and he found it ironic a panel discussion on free speech risked being shut down because of threats of boycotts and protests."
 Following student opposition, VUW postponed the free speech event until the end of May 2024.
 In response, Ayling denied promoting hate speech, saying "I challenge anyone to find references to me spouting hate speech of any kind.
 It is simply the fact – and my opponents will admit this – that I have defended speech rights of those who they claim have expressed hate speech."

+In late July 2026, Auckland Councillor Julie Fairey objected to an upcoming FSU event at the Council-owned Ellen Melville Centre, saying the group was creating "controversy and division."
+She criticised the presence of Free Speech Union board member Ani O'Brien due to her alleged opposition to transgender rights.
+In response, the Union defended O'Brien and accused Fairey of seeking to lobby people into cancelling the Ellen Melville speaking event.